Wint3rmute/ReqSnake/docs/README.md

 > critical

 > REQ-CORE-8
-> The tool shall provide a CLI Python API for core operations.
+> The core operations shall be independent from MkDocs' library.
 > critical

 > REQ-CORE-9